nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 ---

-# When to use Python
+## When to use Python

+---

 * You're working with others using Python
-* You need to use existing code
+* You need to use existing code |
-* Lots of data processing before analysis
+* Lots of data processing before analysis |
-* Address pain points or gaps in other programs
+* Address pain points or gaps in other programs |
-* It's what you're most familiar with
+* It's what you're most familiar with |
-* Speed is not top priority
+* Speed is not top priority |

 ---

-# When to use NumPy, pandas
+## When to use NumPy, pandas

-NumPy and pandas are (generally) for working with data sets *in memory*: work with reasonably sized data sets or subsets of them

 ---

-NumPy provides lower level operations
+NumPy and pandas are (generally) for working with data sets *in memory*

+*Reasonably-sized is relative to your computer*

 ---

-NumPy doesn't have a concept of a data set
-(multiple observations with the same set of values/measures on named dimensions; different dimensions may have different types of data)
+NumPy provides lower level operations on arrays

+Arrays can be multi-dimensional, but can only have one type of data (usually numeric)

 ---

-pandas is built on NumPy to add nice features (grouping, merging, time series, handling missing values) for working with *well-structured* data sets
+NumPy doesn't have a concept of a data set:
+* multiple observations with values/measures on the same set of named dimensions
+* different dimensions may have different types of data

 ---

+pandas is built on NumPy to add nice features (grouping, merging, time series, handling missing values, easy plotting) for working with *well-structured* data sets

+---

-# What do you mean by well-structured?
+## What do you mean by well-structured?

 ---